bashrc2/datamatrix/README.md

---footer [text]               Footer shown on verification report -e --encode [text]            Generate a datamatrix from the given text --txt [text]                  Decode a text string containing a datamatrix --scale [text]                Scale of generated datamatrix in range 1-10 -w --width [pixels]           Width for generated datamatrix image --coords                      Show dot centre coordinates for generated datamatrix
+--footer [text]               Footer shown on verification report -e --encode [text]            Generate a datamatrix from the given text --txt [text]                  Decode a text string containing a datamatrix --dot [character]             Custom dot character when generating a datamatrix --space [character]           Custom space character when generating a datamatrix --scale [text]                Scale of generated datamatrix in range 1-10 -w --width [pixels]           Width for generated datamatrix image --coords                      Show dot centre coordinates for generated datamatrix